roshpjacob/100-Days-of-Code/README.md

 # 100-Days-of-Code
-Complete Python Bootcamp by Dr. Angela Yu from Udemy
+This repo focuses on completing all the mini projects along with a few big projects present in the 100 Days of Code: The Complete Python Pro Bootcamp, made by Dr. Angela Yu and available in Udemy.